Top 10 Epoxy Flooring Buyer FAQs

 Why System Selection Matters More Than the Word “Epoxy”

 Most epoxy flooring failures occur because the system was not matched to the environment.
 Many manufacturers sell a single epoxy product and claim it works everywhere.
 That approach leads directly to the problems people complain about online.
+See the Interactive Epoxy Floor Selector Tool link above to ensure you choose the right epoxy system for your floor.

 Long-lasting floors are built by selecting a system engineered for the traffic load, chemical exposure, temperature swings, and abrasion level of the space — not by choosing a product based on marketing claims.
+See the Interactive Epoxy Floor Selecr Tool above to help you match your floor coating to your floor traffic.

 Epoxy Flooring Buyer FAQs